 The acoustics in your mixing environment will make a huge difference in your ability to correctly interpret the sounds coming out of your monitors.
-If you have reflections, or the bass freguencies are being swallowed up, you will find your final mixes can be wildly out of balance when you take them to other listening environments.
-The first key is to optimize your acoustic environment, and the second is to recognize the anomalies your studio might present so that you take them into account when producing a mix.
+If you have reflections, or the bass frequencies are being swallowed up, you will find your final mixes can be wildly out of balance when you take them to other listening environments.
+The first key is to optimize your acoustic environment and the second is to recognize the anomalies your studio presents so you take them into account when producing a mix.